 Devices Currently Approved for General Marketing by the U.S. Food and Drug Administration (FDA) Exception to the general requirements for an IDE submission.

-If you would like to receive guidance in determining if an IDE is needed for your research study or to determine if your study is exempt from the requirement for an IDE submission, please contact Amanda Wood to discuss your research project and the potential need for an IDE.
+If you would like to receive guidance in determining if an IDE is needed for your research study or to determine if your study is exempt from the requirement for an IDE submission, please contact the Clinical Research Compliance Office at This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 The Investigational Device "life cycle" can be complicated.
 It's a good idea to plan pre-clinical and clinical studies well in advance of actual FDA submission to avoid unnecessary roadblocks.